LukeMacleay/LukeMacleay.github.io/README.md

 # Lecture-3

-This is a longer description of what's happening in this project
+This is an assignment for Coding Fundementals